unrealwork/axibase-collector/collections.md

 ### TEXT

-The simplest way to create a collection.
-The data should be provided in Items field.
-Entities are strings separated by a line break.
+An Item List which stores strings provided in Items field.
+Strings are separated by a line break.

 ![TEXT Type](collection_text_type.png)